metzzo/mancala/README.md

 ![IntelliJ - Create Java project](assets/intellij_1.png)

 We create a new Java project using Gradle and Java 1.8 (please install proper JDK if missing).
-Now we press Next.
+We press Next.

 ![IntelliJ - Set up gradle](assets/intellij_2.png)

 The GroupId should be a unique identifier, which is usually the same as your package name.
 For example, I chose at.pwd.choosefirstagent and choosefirstagent for the ArtifactId.
 The version does not need to be changed.
-Now we press Next.
+We press Next.

 ![IntelliJ - Set up gradle 2](assets/intellij_3.png)

 Gradle JVM should be set to Java 1.8 and the checkbox "Create directories for empty content roots automatically" should be checked.
-Now we press Next.
+We press Next.

 ![IntelliJ - Set up project](assets/intellij_4.png)

-Now choose a Project name and a Project location.
+Choose a Project name and a Project location.
 I will keep it at the default.
-Now we press Finish, if you are prompted with the message, that the directory does not exist, press OK.
+We press Finish, if you are prompted with the message, that the directory does not exist, press OK.

 We need to add some JAR libraries as a dependency to the project.
 For this please copy the /lib folder of the repository into the root folder of your new project.
 This folder contains the dependencies (including the Mancala Boardgame Engine).